Wed 9 Apr 2008

-Over the last couple of months I have realized how negative my self-talk is.
-If someone else said the things to me I was saying to me, I would have decked him or her.
-Or at least walked away.
+Over the last couple of months I realized how negative my self-talk is.
+If someone else said the things to me I was saying to me, I’d deck him or her.
+Or at least walk away.
 But for months I let my personal demons and critics beat me up over and over again.
-No wonder I never felt good and always thought I was skic.
+No wonder I never felt good and always thought I was sick.
 I was running myself into the ground and wearing myself out.

-All I did was tell myself I couldn’t do whatever it was I waas working on.
+All I did was tell myself I couldn’t do whatever it was I was working on.
 The book proposal was never going to be finished, let alone a book written and published.
 My sermons sucked: all of them.
 Who did I think I was to plant a church?
 Regularly posting to my blog and drawing attention to it?
 A pipe dream.
-It was no wonder I was depressed, had no energy, and thought I might have chronic fatigue syndrom.
+It’s no wonder I was depressed and had no energy.
+My inner critic was wearing me out.

 I am slowly changing how I talk to myself.
-For the last couple of months, I’ve started to pay attention to what bounces aroun in my head.
+For the last couple of months, I’ve started to pay attention to what bounces around in my head.
 It wasn’t good.
-I am slowly stopping the negative thoughts in their tracks and replacing all of that negative chatter with postive affirmations:
+I am slowly stopping the negative thoughts in their tracks and replacing all of that negative chatter with positive affirmations:

 - I am a good writer.

 - I’ve already written a book: my graduate thesis.
-(For those who don’t know the book proposal I am working on is rewriting my thesis for the general public.
-That is how Career Women of the Bible was born.)
+(The book proposal I’m working on is rewriting my thesis for the general public.
+That’s how Career Women of the Bible was born.)

 - I can write another book.
 And another book.
 And another….